photo credit: Krystal Thompson

 This is mainly because consistency is difficult, especially in the face of change.
 No one knows this better than the people at Union, the little Italian spot in Old Town Pasadena.
 They opened in 2014 and were one of the most popular restaurants in LA, but after losing their big-deal, TV-competition chef a few years later, things could have gone downhill.
-Instead, Union got even better - they’re making some of the best-tasting Italian food we’ve ever had.
+Instead, Union got even better–they’re making the best pasta in Northeast LA.

 At first, a meal at Union seems like a pretty standard experience.
-The server will let you know that everything from the pasta to the porchetta is made in-house, and the menu is mostly Italian comfort food, including grilled peaches and stracciatella, pork meatballs, a selection of pastas, and several meat entrees.
+The server will let you know that everything from the pasta to the pork tenderloin is made in-house, and the menu is mostly Italian comfort food, including pesto rosso and stracciatella, pork meatballs, a selection of pastas, and several meat entrees.
 But ordering is the last time anything feels standard.
-Because from the first dish - the burrata with tomato and anchovy pesto - until the last taste - more than likely when you pick up the bowl to scrape up the last bit of blueberry and polenta dessert - this is one of the most consistently great meals in Los Angeles County, and unquestionably worth the trek for anyone who considers getting on the 134 to be a “road trip.”
+Because from the first dish until the last, this is one of the most consistently great meals in Pasadena, and unquestionably worth the trek for anyone who considers getting on the 134 to be a “road trip.”

 That consistency is what’s most impressive about Union (well that, and how perfectly cooked the mushroom polenta is).
 There’s not a clunky dish on the menu.
 Four people could come, share everything, and each have a different favorite.
-It might be the octopus - perfectly cooked to be both crunchy and tender, and served with a creamy lobster jus so good that we practically bit off a server’s hand when he tried to take it away before we had finished.
+It might be the octopus–perfectly cooked to be both crunchy and tender with a fresh herb and fennel salad on the side.
 Or it could be those wild mushrooms over creamy polenta with a touch of vinegar and truffle butter.
-It could even be the simple grilled peach appetizer with stracciatella, which tastes so fresh we suspect there’s a peach and stracciatella tree somewhere back in that kitchen.
+It could even be the simple pesto and stracciatella appetizer, which tastes so fresh we suspect there’s a pesto and stracciatella garden somewhere back in that kitchen.

-The reason that Union still fills up every single night - despite turnover of the kitchen staff, and competition from flashier restaurants opening in sexier places than the suburbs - is that you get exactly what you want every single time.
+The reason that Union still fills up every single night–despite the turnover of the kitchen staff, and competition from flashier restaurants opening in sexier places than the suburbs –is that you get exactly what you want every single time.
 It’s consistent, and it’s consistently fantastic.
 And that’s all we’d ever ask for.

 For some reason, this dish is called Wild Mushrooms.
 The mushrooms are good, but the polenta is fantastic.
 So we’re renaming it The Only Polenta You’ll Ever Eat.

-The octopus in this dish is cooked absolutely perfectly - it’s both crunchy, salty, and flavorful, but not dry, and comes with an almondy paste, lobster jus, and fried salami.
+The octopus in this dish is cooked absolutely perfectly: it’s crunchy, salty, and flavorful, but not dry, and comes with a lovely herb and fennel salad on the side.

 Something about frying rosemary immediately makes us way more excited about it.
 Regular rosemary reminds us of sad pork loins.
 Fried rosemary will always remind us of this pork ragu.